Parasites in horses: symptoms, treatment and prevention

 Hairy ling Mane, tail, also whole horse body Itching Infestation visible to the naked eye Secondary infections possible due to chafed wounds

-Deer louse flies Anus region, mane region biting and scratching at the puncture site, restlessness, nervous panic behavior on contact Strong allergic reactions, possibly transmission of the bacterium Bartonella schoenbuchensis Effect on the horse unclear
+Deer louse flies Anus region, mane region Biting and scratching at the puncture site, restlessness, nervous or panicky behavior on contact Severe allergic reactions, possible transmission of the bacterium Bartonella schoenbuchensis (effect on the horse unclear) -

 Black flies Mane ridge, ears, tail ridge, belly seam Itching, swelling, redness, restlessness, allergic reactions Incrustations, bloody weeping wounds, skin rash, chafed areas Sweet Itch

-Mites hind legs, later also on other parts of the body Itching and allergic reactions, inflammation, swelling, hair loss round, hairless scaly areas Phlegmon/shot, favors Mauke
+Mites Hind legs, later also on other parts of the body Itching and allergic reactions, inflammation, swelling, hair loss Round, hairless, scaly areas Phlegmone/infection, favors Mauke

 Sucking louse Mane, tail, fetlock Itching Infestation visible to the naked eye Secondary infections possible due to chafed wounds